antimony-lang/antimony/docs/developers/backends.md

 default = ["backend_c"]
 ```

-If you're working on an unstable backend, you can override the backend using the `--features` flag of the cargo CLI:
+If you're working on an unstable backend, you can override the backend using the `--features --no-default-features` flag of the cargo CLI:

 ```
-cargo run --features backend_llvm ...
+cargo run --no-default-features --features backend_llvm ...
 ```

 ## Available Backends